sts10/csafe/readme.markdown

 cargo run --release <wordlist.txt>
 ```

-This will create a file named `wordlist.txt.compound-safe` that is the compound-safe list of your word list (obviously may be shorter).
+This will create a file named `wordlist.txt.csafe` that is the compound-safe list of your word list (obviously may be shorter).

-You can also specify a specific output file location:
+You can also explicitly specify a specific output file location:

 ```
 cargo run --release <wordlist-to-check.txt> <output.txt>
 ```

 ## Some initial findings